Melanie&Nicholas

 Melanie working diligently on a detailed cat portrait at her ergonomic tilted drawing desk inside the natural-light-filled studio.
 Working on a cat portrait at my drawing desk

-The view through our back windows stretches across hedgerows, trees, and down into a grassy meadow.
-It’s perfect for birdwatching.
+As you can see the view through our back windows stretches across down into a grassy meadow.
+It’s perfect for birdwatching too.

 Signing Off with Care

-Each piece is crafted with care and attention, and we wouldn’t have it any other way.
+Each piece is crafted with care and attention, and we would’t have it any other way.

-Inside the art studio, showcasing the photography light setup ready for capturing finished artwork, with Lily the Tibetan Terrier observing from her bed.
-Lily keeping an eye on the studio (from her bed!)
+Inside the art studio, showcasing the photography light setup ready for capturing finished artwork.
+Our Photogrpahy Light set up

 Behind the Scenes of Artwork Photography